zzyzek/sandbox/notes/POMS-Future-Research.md

 time, or at all, becomes small.

 The paths from either endcap go through a random (self avoiding) walk.
-Small grids, the path has a good chance of just randomely joining together.
+Small grids, the path has a good chance of just randomly joining together.
 As the grid gets bigger, the chance that the two random walks collide (in reasonable time) gets more difficult.